khatrisahil1/openai-search/README.md

 ### 1\.
 Chat UI (recommended)

-A ChatBot-like UI built with **Streamlit**.
+A ChatBot-like UI deployed over **Streamlit**.
 It provides a friendly chat experience, keeps a running token total, stores a local history, and always exposes the final JSON.
 Best for a quick preview of the project.
 <br>
 <br>
 <br>